 During this procedure your doctor takes a closer look at your cervix and vagina using a special instrument called a colposcope.
 The colposcope magnifies the area, helping your doctor find where the abnormal cells came from and possibly take small tissue samples (biopsies) for further evaluation.

 Why is a Colposcopy Performed?

-Colposcopy is used to detect cervical cancer and changes in the cervical tissuethat can lead to cancer.
-Your doctor may also recommend this test if you have bleeding after sexual intercourse.
+Colposcopy is used to detect cervical cancer as well as changes in the cervical tissue that can lead to cancer.
+Your doctor may also recommend this test if bleeding occurs after sexual intercourse.

 It also may be performed if your doctor notices any abnormal areas on your cervix during a routine examination, which could include:

 - Abnormal growth on the cervix or vagina

 - Irritation or inflammation of the cervix (cervicitis)

 Colposcopy is performed in your doctor’s office.
 You’ll lie on an exam table and place your feet in stirrups, just as you do for a pelvic exam.

 - To start, your doctor will insert a speculum into the vagina to widen it and get a better view of your cervix (which is at the top of your vagina)

 - The cervix and vagina are gently cleansed with a vinegar solution; this removes the mucus that covers the surface and highlights any abnormal cells